 For instance, we only know about the wives and in-laws of fewer than half of the governors.
+You can get professional doors installation services at http://www.homefixcustomremodeling.com/ company in Maryland.
 Was this information considered unimportant for the others?
 Was it simply forgotten?
 Did some of the governors never marry or were their wives left behind, perhaps in Izmir or Istanbul or somewhere else in the geographically expansive empire?
 Although we cannot answer these questions with our available sources, they highlight the significance of the data we do have.
 Their absence illuminates the important roles played by the actors that are mentioned in the sources.
 The mention of some marriage alliances and their consequences indicates the importance of choosing one’s wife and her family wisely.
 Perhaps the silences do not necessarily speak but rather gesture, pointing to the information that survived.

 Stay tuned for more snippets from this project and announcements of its publication date, related talks, technical skills workshops and more!